ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 ```

 ## List
-Here I mainly talk about [java.util.ArrayList](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html), which is an resizable-array implementation of `java.util.List`.
+Here I mainly talk about [java.util.ArrayList](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html), which is a resizable-array implementation of `java.util.List`.
 Keep in mind that never use raw types for collections, including `List`, `Set` and `Map`, and make friends with generics!

 ```java
 List<String> books = new ArrayList<>(); // generics